 Linda Transue is the Performance Improvement/Risk Management Director at Centerstone Florida.
 She is a Certified Professional in Health Care Quality, a Licensed Health Care Risk Manager and a Registered Health Information Technician.
 Transue has over 20 years of experience in Performance Improvement and has been Centerstone’s Corporate Risk Manager since March 2006.
 She has also been Centerstone’s Joint Commission Coordinator since 1999.

 Charles Whitfield, MEd, is a Certified Life Coach and the Director of Community Care with Centerstone Florida.

 He graduated with a Bachelor’s degree in Business Administration and a Master’s degree in Elementary Education from Temple University in Philadelphia.

-Charles has been working for Centerstone since 2008, managing multiple programs including the Walk in Center, Homeless Outreach, Family Safety Intervention Program, Children’s Substance Abuse Prevention and Intervention Teams, Community Paramedicine Program and the Employee Assistance Program (EAP).
+Whitfield has been working for Centerstone since 2008, managing multiple programs including the Walk in Center, Homeless Outreach, Family Safety Intervention Program, Children’s Substance Abuse Prevention and Intervention Teams, Community Paramedicine Program and the Employee Assistance Program (EAP).

 Board of Directors

 Dr. Jennifer Bencie, Vice-Chair

 Melissa Larkin-Skinner, CEO